HaloGod/Edge-ONVIF-Driver/README.md

 - SmartThings account
 - SmartThings mobile app
 - ONVIF-compliant IP camera supporting **Profile S** (Streaming)
+- Reolink Doorbell functionality
 ## Installation Steps
 Use my shared projects Edge channel to complete these steps:
-1. Enroll hub in my shared test driver Edge channel:  https://bestow-regional.api.smartthings.com/invite/Q1jP7BqnNNlL
+1. Enroll hub in my shared test driver Edge channel:  Not Ready
-2. Choose to install driver 'ONVIF Video Camera V1'

 ### Camera device discovery and SmartThings device creation
 Once the driver is installed to your hub, use the SmartThings mobile app to initiate an Add device -> Scan nearby devices.
 Your ONVIF-compliant IP cameras will be discovered and SmartThings devices added to the 'No room assigned' room OR the room where your SmartThings hub device is located.